1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 *Note:*
-Because BSB is a real Bus, you can also connect the adapter in your living area if there's already a wired room unit installed.
+Because BSB is a real bus, you can also connect the adapter in your living area if there's already a wired room unit installed.
 If you don't already have a wired room unit, you can still think about if it's maybe easier to put a long thin bus cable to the heater than a LAN cable.
 So it's not necessary at all to connect the adapter exactly at the place where the heater is located.